Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Making a MVS cartridge version for cheap (or near)

 *Foreword: You are fairly good at soldering and you have got all the necessary equipment and the attention to detail required to solder and desolder SMD and through-hole components.
 You know how to program EPROMs.
+You think that butchering a genuine MVS game is not an option, especially if it's a Sengoku 2 MVS.
 In that case, it will be easy, I have sorted out all the hassle beforehand.*

 I will show you how to build a custom MVS cartridge.
 First buy an [Aliexpress Sengoku 2 bootleg](https://github.com/Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros).
 You will probably get that: